State and Federal Regulations on 'State Authorization' of Distance Education

 What does "operating," "physically located," or "physical presence" in a state mean?

-If the institution is conducting any one of a list of "trigger" activities (e.g., advertising in local media, using direct advertising, requiring local proctors, employing faculty or marketers in that state, conducting internships or practica in the state), you could be required to comply.
-The definition of "presence" and the list of "trigger" activities is at the discretion of each state and varies greatly from state-to-state.
+If the institution is conducting any one of a list of activities (e.g., online courses, advertising in local media, using direct advertising, requiring local proctors, employing faculty, marketing, or conducting experiential learning in the state), you could be required to comply with the state laws and regulations where the activity occurs.
+The definition of "presence" and the list of activities is at the discretion of each state and varies greatly from state-to-state.

 WCET Updates on State Authorization